learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Hyperparameter tuning (II)

 - Repeat the above process for `min_samples_split`
-- Use a a range of values from 2-10 for this hyperparameter
+- Use a range of values from 2-10 for this hyperparameter
 - Use `random_state=45` for reproducibility
 - Visualize the output and comment on results as above